Thembinkosi Rawula: Political career

 Rawula served on the Central Command Team of the Economic Freedom Fighters as the member responsible for the party's labour and trade union relations.

 He was sworn in as a Member of the National Assembly for the party on 31 October 2015.
 He replaced Kgotso Morapela, who was redeployed to the Free State Provincial Legislature.
 During his tenure as a parliamentarian, he was a member of the following portfolio committees: tourism, mineral resources and labour.

-On 5 April 2019, Rawula accused party leader Julius Malema and his deputy Floyd Shivambu of abusing party funds to fund their lifestyles.
+On 5 April 2019, Rawula accused party leader Julius Malema and his former deputy Floyd Shivambu of abusing party funds to fund their lifestyles.
 On 7 April, he said that Malema's lawyers had demanded that he retract the accusations.
 On 10 April, Rawula resigned from the EFF and automatically ceased to be a member of parliament.
 He then joined NUMSA's political party, the Socialist Revolutionary Workers Party, on 16 April.

 On 21 May 2019, Malema filed a defamation lawsuit against Rawula.
 The case was heard in November and the Eastern Cape division of the High Court ruled in favour of Rawula.

+On 9 October 2023, Rawula was announced as a member of ActionSA during a press conference held in Gqeberha.